Steve6546/Wallpapers/docs/modules/usage/llms/openrouter.md

 # OpenRouter

-OpenHands uses LiteLLM to make calls to chat models on OpenRouter.
+AZM AI uses LiteLLM to make calls to chat models on OpenRouter.
 You can find their documentation on using OpenRouter as a provider [here](https://docs.litellm.ai/docs/providers/openrouter).

 ## Configuration

-When running OpenHands, you'll need to set the following in the OpenHands UI through the Settings:
+When running AZM AI, you'll need to set the following in the AZM AI UI through the Settings:
 * `LLM Provider` to `OpenRouter`
 * `LLM Model` to the model you will be using.
 [Visit here to see a full list of OpenRouter models](https://openrouter.ai/models).